Runalyze/docs/faq.rst

 If you have a concrete concept for a new feature, don't hesitate to submit and discuss your idea at our `Forum <https://forum.runalyze.com>`_.
 This is the best place to discuss ideas and future features with other users and developers.

-Please keep in mind that RUNALYZE is an open source project, at present based mainly on two developers offering their free time for this tool.

-.. note:: Annoyed by phrases like *some day* and *probably*?
-    Strengthen our team (development, design, communication, pr, docs, ...) to speed up development.

 .. contents:: :local:

 General questions